FCC/ACEDirect/README.md

 ## Components (IMPORTANT: Get the "AD" release from each Git submodule below):

 ACE Direct
- 1. This is the main component of the ACE Connect Lite system.
+ 1. This is the main component of the ACE Direct system.
 See the aceconnectlite folder for installation instructions.

 ACR-CDR
  1. ACR-CDR is an independent application that is part of the ACL system.
 See the acr-cdr folder for installation instructions.